charlespetzold/xamarin-forms-samples/README.md

 or because they don't work very well, or because they push the outside of the envelope to the point where it breaks.

-As of July 20, 2015, all samples have been updated to Xamarin.Forms 1.4.3.6376.
+As of August 12, 2015, all samples have been updated to Xamarin.Forms 1.4.4.6392.

 The **RotatingSpokes** sample has been removed because it's included in Chapter 22 of *Creating Mobile Apps with Xamarin.Forms*.